Staking Reward Reconciliation: Accrued vs Received vs Recorded (2026)

 Staking Reward Reconciliation: Accrued vs Received vs Recorded

+This spoke takes the reconciliation pillar into the one area where the usual two-way check is not enough.
 Staking rewards break reconciliation in a precise way: what accrued, what was actually received on-chain, and what the books recorded are three different numbers that rarely align by accident.
-Ordinary holdings need a two-way check; staking needs a three-way one.
-This guide is that discipline, hedged, because the recognition point behind it is an auditor judgement.
+The focus here is that three-way discipline and the mechanics (claiming, auto-compounding, epoch schedules) that pull the three apart.
+Because the recognition point behind it is an auditor judgement, this stays hedged.

-• Three numbers, not two: accrued (protocol economics) vs received on-chain (lagging/compounding/irregular claims) vs recorded (entity policy).
+• Three numbers, not two: accrued (protocol economics) versus received on-chain (lagging, compounding, or irregular claims) versus recorded (entity policy).

-• For ordinary holdings recorded ≈ on-chain; for staking, accrual/receipt/recording diverge by design — reconcile three views.
+• For ordinary holdings recorded is roughly on-chain; for staking, accrual, receipt, and recording diverge by design, so the reconciliation bridges three views.

-• Accrued ≠ received because of claim behaviour, auto-compounding, epoch/validator schedules — the difference must be explained, not ignored.
+• Accrued is not received because of claim behaviour, auto-compounding, and epoch or validator schedules; the difference must be explained, not ignored.

-• Recognition = generally reward-at-control at value then — but when control is obtained per mechanic is a recognition judgement; reconciliation supports, doesn't determine it.
+• Recognition is generally reward-at-control at value then, but when control is obtained per mechanic is a recognition judgement; reconciliation supports it rather than determining it.

-• Auto-compounding → no discrete inflow; decompose the staked-balance change into principal vs reward.
+• Auto-compounding leaves no discrete inflow, so the staked-balance change is decomposed into principal versus reward.

 Three numbers in play

-• Received on-chain — what actually hit a wallet (can lag, compound, or be claimed irregularly);
+• Received on-chain: what actually hit a wallet, which can lag, compound, or be claimed irregularly.

-• Recorded — what the books recognized per policy.
+• Recorded: what the books recognised per policy.

 For ordinary holdings, recorded and on-chain are essentially the same check; for staking, the three diverge by design, so reconciliation bridges three views, not two (distinct from generic multi-chain reconciliation).

 Reward mechanics differ: some protocols accrue continuously but transfer only on claim; some auto-compound into the staked balance; some pay on an epoch or validator schedule.
 So the amount that economically accrued in a period is frequently not what hit a wallet in that period.
-Reconciliation must explain the difference (timing, claiming, compounding)not treat the wallet receipt as the whole story.
+Reconciliation must explain the difference (timing, claiming, compounding) rather than treating the wallet receipt as the whole story.

 Recognition

-Generally reward-at-control — when the entity obtains control, at value then — but when control is obtained for a given mechanic (accrual vs claim vs auto-compound) is a recognition judgement.
-Reconciliation supports whichever policy is applied by tying recorded to on-chain reality; it does not determine the recognition point, an auditor-confirmed framework question (see staking rewards accounting and validator/node operation accounting).
+Recognition is generally reward-at-control, when the entity obtains control, at value then, but when control is obtained for a given mechanic (accrual versus claim versus auto-compound) is a recognition judgement.
+Reconciliation supports whichever policy is applied by tying recorded amounts to on-chain reality; it does not determine the recognition point, which is an auditor-confirmed framework question (see staking rewards accounting and validator and node operation accounting).

 Auto-compounding

-When rewards auto-compound into the staked position, there may be no separate reward transfer — the staked balance just grows — so reconciling "rewards received" means decomposing the staked-position change into principal and reward components, not matching a discrete inflow.
+When rewards auto-compound into the staked position, there may be no separate reward transfer; the staked balance simply grows.
+Reconciling "rewards received" then means decomposing the staked-position change into principal and reward components rather than matching a discrete inflow.
 Treating the whole increase as principal, or ignoring compounding, misstates both the position and reward income.
 The decomposition is part of the reconciliation; the recognition effect is auditor-confirmed.

 Practical guidance